Free Lunch for Gait Recognition: A Novel Relation Descriptor: Our Approach

-We now introduce the core idea of our paper: gait goes beyond just an aggregation of individual features; it can also be expressed through the relationships with the gait features of others.

-To be specific, gait is usually seen as a unique walking pattern for each individual, influenced by various factors including body structure, posture, stride length, and more.
-Previous works run identification on this level, assuming each dimension of $z_i$ refers to unique individual features and the Euclidean distances between these features indicate the similarity between different identities' gaits.
-It can be formulated as

-However, gait can be also expressed by comparing the relationships between the gait features of different individuals, which involves aspects of similarity, dissimilarity, and common traits.
-For example, the person \textit{1}'s gait can be described as 0.2 of \textit{anchored gait} 1, 0.7 of AG2, 0.1 of AG3, -0.5 of AG4, and so on.
-Here we use cosine similarity for relationship measurement.
-As a result, a novel descriptor of person \textit{1} can be $r_1=[0.2, 0.7, 0.1, -0.5, ...]$, which denotes the relationship between other anchored persons.
-We call this descriptor as \textbf{Relationship Descriptor}.
-Based on it, Euclidean distances can be also defined as
+We now introduce the core idea of our paper: gait goes beyond just an aggregation of individual features, and it can also be expressed through the relationships with the gait features of others.
+In contrast to conventional methods that use the embedding $z_i$ as the final representation, we find that gait can be expressed by comparing the relationships between the gait features of different individuals, encompassing aspects of similarity, dissimilarity, common traits, \etc. For example, given a random person's gait, it can be described as similar to \textit{gait anchor} 1 with $0.2$ cosine similarity, $0.7$ of GA2, $0.1$ of GA3, $-0.5$ of GA4, and so on.
+As a result, a descriptor of this person can be formulated as $r=[0.2, 0.7, 0.1, -0.5, ...]$, where each dimension of $r$ denotes the degree of similarity to a gait anchor.
+We term this novel descriptor \textbf{Relation Descriptor} (RD).
+The Euclidean distance between two RDs can be defined as